Beyond the Mat: Wrestling industry

 After viewing the film, McMahon removed all advertising for it from WWF broadcasts.
 As a result, Lions Gate Films, the film's distributor, considered filing a lawsuit for restraint of trade.
 Spokespeople for the WWF, however, stated that advertising was pulled because of a policy against advertising for other wrestling companies or ventures.
 Blaustein also stated that McMahon ordered his wrestlers, including Mick Foley, not to speak about the film publicly.
 Foley, however, did appear on Larry King Live with Blaustein to help promote the film.
 As a result, the tagline of the movie became "The Movie Vince McMahon Didn't Want You to See!".

 Roddy Piper also appeared with Blaustein on Larry King Live to discuss the professional wrestling business.
 He called the movie, "the best documentary ever made on professional wrestling."
 Likewise, Hulk Hogan expressed an interest in appearing in the next wrestling documentary should Blaustein make one.

-In June 2011, Blaustein undertook an extensive one-hour interview on Review a Wai with John Pollock, in which he discussed the problems of putting the documentary together with Vince McMahon's blessing.
+In June 2011, Blaustein was a guest on the "Review a Wai’' podcast with John Pollock and Wai Ting, in which he discussed the problems of putting the documentary together with Vince McMahon's blessing.
 Blaustein also revealed that after the first viewing, it was Linda McMahon who was more upset than Vince, due to the documentary's portrayal of the company, and a lack of emphasis on the "fun" in professional wrestling.